jackj21/MPIOpenMPWaveEqSolver2D/readme.md

 * The makefile and main programs are in the root directory.
 * The `include` directory contains all user-written header files.
 * The `src` directory contains all user-written source files.
+* The `print` directory contains a Jupyter notebook and output files to read printed data.

 Building